President and CEO

 Chronister has served many community organizations, including the Shriners Hospital for Children and local Little League organizations.
 He is also an alumnus of both Tampa Connection and Leadership Tampa.

-Laura Crouch is vice president of State & Community Relations and Economic Development for Tampa Electric and Peoples Gas.
+Laura Crouch is vice president of external affairs & economic development for Tampa Electric and Peoples Gas.

 Crouch joined TECO in 1993 and has more than two decades of experience working with governmental agencies in a broad range of departments, including Environmental, Regulatory, Resource Planning and Business Strategy.
 Most recently, she spent five years as director of Community Relations, Local Government and Economic Development for Tampa Electric and Peoples Gas.